powered-by-wq/ta.wq.io/README.md

 Getting Started
 -----
  1. [Fork tawq](https://github.com/wq/tawq/fork)
- 2. You will probably want to rename your fork to the name of your talk, and change your copy of this README.md
+ 2. Create a branch in your fork with the name of your talk
- 3. `git submodule init` and `git submodule update` to pull in tawq's dependencies in [wq.app](https://github.com/wq/wq.app)
+ 3. Remember to `git submodule init` and `git submodule update` to pull in tawq's [wq.app](https://github.com/wq/wq.app) dependencies

 Slide Configuration
 -------------------